-Fever is a series of paintings made from fragments—family lore and imagined geographies.
+Fever is a series of works made from fragments of family lore and imagined geographies.
 Craters are central motifs: impact sites where memory and possibility pool.
-They become generative spaces—where absence stirs new presences, where what lies buried is suddenly made visible.
-The works imagine craters as feeding bowls, ponds, carriers, or portals—thresholds between stillness and emergence.
-Tent-like forms mirror them, suggesting the tension between exposure and refuge.
-Though drawn from personal cues, Fever unfolds through the viewer’s interaction.
+They become generative spaces—where absence stirs new presence, where what lies buried is suddenly made visible.
+Craters are imagined as feeding bowls, ponds, carriers, or portals—thresholds between stillness and emergence.
+Tent-like forms mirror them, suggesting relations between exposure and refuge.

 Documentation photographs by Anupam Diwan and Jeet Sengupta.